CMB constraints on inflection-point inflation with a pseudo-scalar dark matter: Dark Matter

 Additionally, in Fig.~\ref{fig:freeze_in} we compute the relic abundance for all parameter space that provides freeze-in scenario, which is shown in the right panel of Fig.~\ref{Fig:freezeout_in}.
-As we can see in Fig.~\ref{fig:freeze_in}, we can obtain the correct DM relic abundance (represented by dashed horizontal gray line) for low value of $v_1$ ($v_1 \sim 10^9$ GeV), which implies in $\lambda_3 \sim \mathcal{O}(10^{-7} - 10^{-6})$ as we can conclude in the right panel of Fig.~\ref{Fig:freezeout_in}.
+As we can see in Fig.~\ref{fig:freeze_in}, we can not obtain the correct DM relic abundance (represented by dashed horizontal gray line).
+Then we conclude here that successful inflation is not compatible with freeze-in scenario.